xenoliss/bitfinex-api/readme.md

     // 3.
 Perform the query against the endpoint.
     // NOTE: The returned type needs to be explicitly set by the caller.
 This is intended as it allows
     // for a greater flexibility for the lib user.
 Default returned types (like here with the `PlatformStatusResp`)
-    // cna be used when they are implemented. let r: PlatformStatusResp = endpoint.query_async(&client).await.unwrap();
+    // can be used when they are implemented. let r: PlatformStatusResp = endpoint.query_async(&client).await.unwrap();
 }